These chocolate cupcakes are the best I’ve ever tasted, and the toasted coconut whipped cream topping just takes it all to another level.

 - Toast coconut in the oven at 300 degrees for 2-3 minutes.
 Watch carefully as it can burn quickly.
 Set aside to cool.

 - Combine heavy cream, dissolved gelatin and coconut milk on high speed until stiff peaks form.
-Stir in sugar to combine, and then 1/2 cup toasted and cooled coconut.
+Stir in sugar to combine, and then 1/2 of the toasted and cooled coconut.

 - Frost cooled cupcakes and sprinkle with additional toasted coconut.